FAQs

 Charleston Facility

-Upon arriving to our Charleston facility, please use the driveway on the right side of the building and go to the second bay door where you can ring the buzzer and someone will help you load supplies.
-When dropping off your donation, please bring your filled boxes back to this same location.
+When dropping off your donations to the Charleston facility, please use the driveway on the right side of the building and go to the second bay door.
+There, you can ring the buzzer, and someone will help you unload supplies.

 A member of our staff will be glad to help you at the main entrance to these locations.